Neutrino Decoherence via Modified Dispersion: Results and Discussion

 Furthermore, as neutrinos traverse finite distances, it is evident that the vacuum oscillation probability and the probability that incorporates decoherence begin to diverge.
 In the context of the $3+0$ flavour formalism, which consists of three active neutrino flavours without sterile components, two distinct mass hierarchies emerge: the Normal Hierarchy (NH), characterized by the condition $m_3^2 \gg m_2^2 > m_1^2$, and the Inverted Hierarchy (IH), defined by $m_2^2 > m_1^2 \gg m_3^2$.
 The study of decoherence and its effects on neutrino oscillations can shed light on mass hierarchy, which is still an open question, thereby deepening our understanding of the fundamental properties of neutrinos.

-In Fig.~\ref{fig:distinctprob}, we demonstrate the neutrino oscillation probabilities averaged over propagation lengths.
-We define this quantity as $\int^{L}_{0} P_{\alpha\beta}dl$ and show the dependence of this quantity on the propagation length $L$ for discrete values of $L$.
+In Fig.~\ref{fig:distinctprob}, we show the average oscillation probabilities over the propagation length.
+To be precise, we show the average oscillation probability integrated over the propagation length $L$ and present them for a few values of $L$.
+The idea behind this is to take away the oscillatory nature of the probability and focus on the amplitude of the same.
+Although this method of presentation still contains some `wigglyness' in the average probability ($P^{\mathrm{avg}}_{\alpha\beta}$), it also enables us to focus on how the decoherence sets in and diminishes the amplitude of transition/survival probabilities.

 As illustrated in the top left panel, the effect of decoherence is notably different between the two mass hierarchies NH and IH.
-After travelling a distance of approximately $10^{15}$ m, the probability points begin to differ for different hierarchies.
+After travelling a distance of approximately $10^{10}$ km, the probability points begin to differ for different hierarchies.
 Similar characteristics for $\nu_{\mu} \rightarrow \nu_{\tau} $ transition probability is advocated by the plot on the top right panel.
-This significant divergence provides a crucial opportunity to tackle the longstanding neutrino hierarchy problem.
+This significant divergence provides a crucial opportunity to tackle the long-standing neutrino hierarchy problem.
 The difference of probabilities unequivocally underlines the necessity of identifying and investigating sources at these specific distances.
 By strategically concentrating our efforts on these distances, the open hierarchy problem can be decisively addressed.
 Plots on the bottom left and bottom right of Fig.~\ref{fig:distinctprob} reinforce these important characteristics.

 In investigating neutrino sources that are significantly distant from Earth, it is evident that the oscillatory behaviour of neutrinos diminishes substantially by the time they reach our planet.
 This characteristic provides an opportunity to examine neutrino oscillation probabilities by averaging over the propagation length.
 Fig~\ref{fig:probvariation} present the survival oscillation probabilities for the neutrino across a baseline ranging from $10^{9}$\ km to $10^{15}$\ km.
 Such an analysis effectively facilitates the selection of neutrinos at selected distances that are particularly pertinent to studies on decoherence.